Recursive-citeproc

 end

----Flatten a meta value into Inlines
+---Flatten a meta value to Inlines

 ---in pandoc < 2.17 we only return a pandoc.List of Inline elements